PoorBillionaire/USN-Journal-Parser/README.rst

 **--verbose**

-Return all USN record properties for each entry, with the --verbose / -v flag.
+Return all USN record members for each record with the --verbose / -v flag.
 The results are JSON-formatted.

 ::